US$0.00

 SOLIDWORKS PDM Notifications Troubleshooting

 If you’re missing notifications in SOLIDWORKS PDM, especially those typically delivered to your internal inbox in the PDM client, there’s a good chance the SOLIDWORKS PDM Database Service is not running on the server.
-This service is critical for processing and delivering notifications such as workflow state changes, transitions, and user actions.
-If it’s not running, users may not receive alerts as expected.
+This service is critical for processing and delivering notifications such as workflow state changes, transitions, and user actions, and it’s often the core issue behind SOLIDWORKS PDM notifications troubleshooting.
+If it’s not running, users may not receive notifications as expected.

 How to Resolve the Issue